jobindjohn/vivaplus_v0.2/README.md

 ### Directory structure

 The include files that are common to  (material/section/property definitions, contacts, constraints, etc.) are placed in the `common` directory.
 The files the seated/standing (for example, node coordinates), can be found in the respective directory, for e.g., `50F/Seated/`.

-The documentation is placed in the same repository in the `docs` directory.
-(The documentation will be available at vivaplus.readthedocs.io)

 ```
 viva-plus